Top up your Barclays Stockbrokers SIPP

 As with all pensions, there are limits on the amount you can save into a SIPP that will qualify for tax relief

 If you’re a UK resident under the age of 75, the general rule is you can contribute £40,000 or 100% of your earnings, whichever is less, to your pensions each tax year and receive tax relief.
 This is called your Annual Allowance.
 Subject to circumstances, you may also be able to carry forward unused allowances from the previous three years.

 Pensions Tapered Annual Allowance

-Introduced with effect from 6 April 2016, this new measure affects high earners: that is, individuals with income in excess of £110,000 and whose “adjusted income”, being earned income plus employer pension contributions, is over £150,000.
+Introduced with effect from 6 April 2016, this new measure affects high earners who are individuals with income in excess of £110,000 and whose “adjusted income”, being earned income from all sources plus employer pension contributions, is over £150,000.
 It will restrict pensions tax relief by introducing a tapered reduction in the amount of the Annual Allowance.
-Thetapered Annual Allowance reduces by £1 for every £2 that the “adjusted income” exceeds £150,000, until the allowance is reduced to £10,000.
+The Tapered Annual Allowance reduces by £1 for every £2 that the “adjusted income” exceeds £150,000, until the allowance is reduced to £10,000.
 Carry-forward can still be available, but if from a tapered year will be restricted to £10,000.
 This means that someone earning £180,000 will have a £25,000 Annual Allowance, while someone earning £210,000 and over will have a £10,000 Annual Allowance.

 Money Purchase Annual Allowance